Big Pigeon in Southwest Iowa

 • 12 August - General German retreat from Normandy begins

-• 21 Aug - Falaise Pocket, NW of Argentan sealed trapping remaining German troops in Normandy.
+• 21 August - Falaise Pocket, NW of Argentan sealed trapping remaining German troops and equipment.

 France's Basse-Normandie Department